Let Go & Be Free… in another’s shoes (mostly the music) September 25, 2021

 add a comment

-Please join me for a 65-minute virtual yoga practice on Zoom today (Sunday, August 22nd) at 2:30 PM.
-You can use the link from the “Class Schedules” calendar if you run into any problems checking into the class.
-You can always request an audio recording of this practice (or any practice) via email or a comment below.
+Please join me today (Wednesday, September 15th) at 4:30 PM or 7:15 PM for a yoga practice on Zoom.
+Use the link from the “Class Schedules” calendar if you run into any problems checking into the class.
+You will need to register for the 7:15 PM class if you have not already done so.
+Give yourself extra time to log in if you have not upgraded to Zoom 5.0.
+You can request an audio recording of this practice via a comment below or by emailing myra (at) ajoyfulpractice.com.

 add a comment